comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/00_basics.md

 print(x.argmax(), x.argmin())  # Index of max and min
 ```

-!!! info "Tips and Tricks"
-    "Where’s the max?": argmax/argmin returns the position of the value, not the value itself.

 ## 5. Working with GPUs
 ### Check GPU Availability
 Check if a GPU is available for faster computation.